scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-enroll-device-tpm-python.md

 1. Houd de uitvoer in de gaten voor een geslaagde inschrijving.

 1. Navigeer naar de inrichtingsservice in Azure Portal.
-Klik op **Inschrijvingen beheren**.
+Selecteer **Inschrijvingen beheren**.
 U ziet dat het TPM-apparaat wordt weergegeven op het tabblad **Afzonderlijke registraties** met de naam `registrationid` die u eerder hebt gemaakt.

     ![De TPM-inschrijving controleren in de portal](./media/quick-enroll-device-tpm-python/1.png)

 ## <a name="clean-up-resources"></a>Resources opschonen
-Als u van plan bent om het voorbeeld van de Java.js-service te verkennen, verwijdert u de resources die u in deze quickstart hebt gemaakt, niet.
-Als u niet wilt doorgaan, gebruikt u de volgende stappen om alle resources die via deze Snelstartgids zijn gemaakt, te verwijderen.
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Sluit het uitvoervenster van het Python-voorbeeld op de computer.
 1. Als u een gesimuleerd TPM-apparaat hebt gemaakt, sluit u het venster van de TPM-simulator.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Volgende stappen
-In deze quickstart hebt u programmatisch een afzonderlijke inschrijvingsvermelding gemaakt voor een TPM-apparaat.
-Ook hebt u desgewenst een gesimuleerd TPM-apparaat op de computer gemaakt en dit apparaat ingericht voor uw IoT-hub met Azure IoT Hub Device Provisioning Service.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device, and, optionally, created a TPM simulated device on your machine and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Voor meer informatie over device provisioning, gaat u verder met de zelfstudie voor het instellen van Device Provisioning Service in Azure Portal.

 > [!div class="nextstepaction"]
 > [Zelfstudies over Azure IoT Hub Device Provisioning Service](./tutorial-set-up-cloud.md)